robes/adapt-policy-service/README.md

 To delete the transfer, run `delete-transfer.sh 0` where again the `0` is used to specify the `0th` transfer in the service.

-Finally, to get familiar with "what not to do", take a look at `malformed.json` and run `error.sh`.
+Finally, to get familiar with _what not to do_, take a look at `malformed.json` and run `error.sh`.

+---

-## Extending the Policy Service with custom Policies
+## Extending the Policy Service with custom Policies (for advanced developers)

 The PS was designed to be extended with custom Policy implementations.
 The `policy` module in the `adapt` package defines the interface for policies.